Multiple Dedekind Zeta Functions: Examples

 \section{Examples}

-We are going to present several examples of Riemann zeta values and multiple zeta values in order to introduce a key example of multiple Dedekind zeta value as an iterated integral.
-In stead of considering a general number field, which we will do in the later sections, we will examine only the ring of Gaussian integers.
-Also we will ignore questions about convergence.
-Such questions will be addressed in Sections \ref{sec cone}.
+We are going to present several examples of Riemann zeta values and multiple zeta values in order to introduce key examples of multiple Dedekind zeta value as iterated integrals.
+Instead of considering the ring of integers in a general number field, which we will do in the later sections, we will examine only the ring of Gaussian integers.
+Also, here we will ignore questions about convergence.
+Such questions will be addressed in Subsection \ref{sec cone}.